dermotreynolds/data.io.docs/strategy/OperatingModel.md

 - **Landing zone design**

-Landing zone design replicates the needs of the portfolio, creating clear security, governance, and accountability boundaries.
+Landing zone design replicates the needs of the *portfolio*, creating clear security, governance, and accountability boundaries.
 These boundaries are required to operate workloads in the cloud.
 Segmentation practices are unlikely to resemble the constraints created by preceding datacenter designs.
 In enterprise operations, landing-zone design is less complex, allowing for faster scale and reduced barriers to self-service demand.

 - **Foundational utilities**